pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/11 🔆 Locators/04 🧑‍🦰🔆 Wallet NFC tap.md

-🧑‍🦰 Wallet NFC tap 🔆 FAQ
+🧑‍🦰 Wallet NFC tap 🔆
 ===

 1. **How do Wallets tap an NFC Locator?**